GlennComendador/PigGameJS/README.md

 go to the next player. if no Number 1 is rolled and the player chose to Hold, the score will be added to the Total Score.

 Created using JavaScript.
-HTML and CSS files were provided from a course instructor.
+HTML and CSS files were provided from a course instructor with modifications made by me.

 Happy Playing! :)